While we may not be Batman, writing is one of the few professions where you can have a secret identity….well….a false name at least.

-Pretty sad really, because I’ve read some great books by women whose protagonists were male and men whose protagonists were women.
+Pretty sad really, because I’ve read some great books by women whose protagonists were male and men whose protagonists were women (and vice versa).

-So to combat this, she chose to represent her name this way that would conceal her gender.
+So to combat this, she chose to represent her name in a way that would conceal her gender.

 In a supposedly female-dominated genre, by doing this those women who may have been put off by a male author, would not know the difference and would then buy the book.